Receive messages

 Receive internal messages

-To receive a message of the required type, you need to declare a receiver function, for example, receive("increment")
+To receive a message of the required type, you need to declare a receiver function.
+For example, receive("increment")

 .
 This notation means the declaration of a receiver function that will be called when a text with the value "increment"